 The Belgian Act of 16 December 2015 gives a legal basis to AEoI in Belgium (including FATCA and CRS).
 It has implemented the Belgian IGA together with the DAC2 into Belgian domestic law.

 The Royal Decree of 14 June 2017 implements the Act of 16 December 2015 relating to the international AEoI for tax purposes.
-Amongst other things, the Royal Decree lists ‘other reportable jurisdictions’ (non-EU states) based on the year during which the first CRS reporting will be required (2017 or 2018).
+Amongst other things, the Royal Decree lists ‘other reportable jurisdictions’ (non-EU states) based on the year during which the first CRS reporting is required.

 Automatic exchange of advance cross-border tax rulings and APAs (DAC3)